Our Team

 Scientific Advisor

-Dr. Richardson is a Distinguished Postdoctoral Fellow in the Physical Biosciences Division at Lawrence Berkeley National Lab, working at the Joint BioEnergy Institute (JBEI) on massive scale synthetic biology projects in biogeochemistry and bioremediation.
-Sarah has developed state of the art tools for the rapid, automated design of multikilobase synthetic genes and the automated design of assemblable, modular, synthetic chromosomes.
-Sarah is the recipient of the Turock Award for Promising Young Scientists and the Jupur Dinesh Thekdi Award from Johns Hopkins University.
-Sara holds a Ph.D. in Human Genetics from the Johns Hopkins University.
+She has developed tools for rapid, automated design of multikilobase synthetic genes and automated design of modular synthetic chromosomes.
+She received the Turock Award for Promising Young Scientists and the Jupur Dinesh Thekdi Award from Johns Hopkins University.

 Adam Arkin, Ph.D.